bilalaniq/notes/Assembly_lang/NASM/Memory_mapping/page_table.md

 The greater the number of entries in the page table of a process, the higher the size of the page table.
 If the page table size is greater than the frame size of the main memory, then Multi-level paging comes into the picture.

+The size of a page depends on the processor mode (protected, compatibility or long mode)

+if you want to learn about modes click [here](./mode.md)

 ![page table](https://sf.ezoiccdn.com/ezoimgfmt/cstaleem.com/wp-content/uploads/2020/05/Page-table-in-operating-system.jpg?ezimgfmt=rs:730x345/rscb1/ng:webp/ngcb1)

 ---